aws/aws-emr-containers-best-practices/content/metastore-integrations/docs/hive-metastore.md

 ```
 **Request:**

-The latest Hudi-spark3-bundle is needed to support the HMS hive sync functionality.
-The jar is downloaded from the maven repository in the following script with EMR 6.3.
-However, it will be included from EMR 6.5+.
+The latest Hudi-spark3-bundle library is needed to support the new HMS hive sync functionality.
+In the following sample script, it is downloaded from maven repository when submitting a job with EMR 6.3.
+Starting from EMR 6.5, you don't need the `--jars` setting anymore, because EMR 6.5+ includes the Hudi-spark3-bundle library.

 ```bash
 aws emr-containers start-job-run \